-- For Sapling, as explained in the note in §5.4.9.3 'Jubjub' on p.
-93, abst_J accepts non-canonical compressed encodings of Jubjub curve points.
-Therefore, an implementation MUST use the original ephemeralKey field as encoded in the transaction as input to KDF^{Sapling}, and (if Canopy is active and leadByte \neq 0x01) in the comparison against repr_G (KA.DerivePublic(esk, g_d)).
+- \cdot g_d has already been computed when applying NoteCommitment, and need not be computed again. - For Sapling, as explained in the note in §5.4.9.3 'Jubjub' on p.
+96, abst_J accepts non-canonical compressed encodings of Jubjub curve points.
+Therefore, an implementation MUST use the original ephemeralKey field as encoded in the transaction as input to $KDF^{Sapling}$, and (if Canopy is active and leadByte \neq 0x01) in the comparison against repr_G (KA.DerivePublic(esk, g_d)).
 For consistency this is also what is specified for Orchard. - Normally only transmitted note ciphertexts of transactions in blocks need to be decrypted.
-In that case, any received Sapling note is necessarily a positioned note, and so its ρ value can immediately be calculated as described in §4.16 'Note Commitments and Nullifiers' on p.
-53. To test whether a Sapling or Orchard note is unspent in a particular block chain also requires the nullifier deriving key nk; the coin is unspent if and only if the nullifier computed as described in §4.16 'Note Commitments and Nullifiers' on p.
+In that case, any received Sapling note is necessarily a positioned note, so its ρ value can immediately be calculated per §4.16 'Note Commitments and Nullifiers' on p.
+53. To test whether a Sapling or Orchard note is unspent in a particular block chain also requires the nullifier deriving key nk; the coin is unspent if and only if the nullifier computed as in §4.16 on p.
 53 is not in the nullifier set for that block chain. - A note can change from being unspent to spent as a node's view of the best valid block chain is extended by new transactions.
 Also, block chain reorganizations can cause a node to switch to a different best valid block chain that does not contain the transaction in which a note was output. - A client MAY attempt to decrypt a transmitted note ciphertext of a transaction in the mempool, using the next block height for height.
-However, in that case it MUST NOT assume that the transaction will be mined and MUST treat the decrypted information as provisional.
-It will not be able to calculate the ρ value.
+However, in that case it MUST NOT assume that the transaction will be mined and MUST treat the decrypted information as provisional, and private.